Learning to Learn and Sample BRDFs

 \mysubsection{Methodology}{Methodology} Our evaluation is on i) a \emph{dataset}, involving ii) several \emph{metrics} to measure success, iii) \emph{methods} to learn a model and iv) \emph{models} describing \acp{BRDF}.
 We will now detail all of these four aspects.

 \myparagraph{Dataset} We use the popular MERL \cite{matusik2003data} dataset for our experiments.
 MERL consists of 100 measured \acp{BRDF}, where each \ac{BRDF} is composed of $90\times90\times180 = 1,458,000$ angular configurations $(\theta_h, \theta_d, \phi_d)$ in Rusinkiewicz parametrization and one RGB reflectance per triplet.
 The measured \acp{BRDF} range from diffuse to highly specular, and we organize our data in the classic random $80\%-20\%$ train-test split.
-Moreover, we also test our approach on the additional eight BRDFs provided by \cite{nielsen2015optimal}.
+Moreover, we also test our approach on the additional eight BRDFs provided by \cite{nielsen2015optimal} and the BRDF data from the RGL material database \cite{dupuy2018adaptive}.

 \myparagraph{Metrics} We employ four different metrics.
 The first is the mean absolute logarithmic error of the cosine weighted BRDF values, which we use as our optimization loss (\textsc{Loss} in \refAlg{Method}) and hence refer to as the metric ``Loss''.
 The other three are image-based DSSIM, L2, and PSNR, for which we render the BRDF on a sphere under environment illumination.
 For Loss, DSSIM and L2, less is better, whereas for PSNR, higher values are better.
 All values are reported on unseen test BRDFs, \ie neither method has had access to any of the evaluation data during training.